dark-syfer/practice-/README.md

 <br>
 i am a bignner of github
 <br>
-i acn learn to  modify with the help of add and commit
+i am learn to  modify with the help of add and commit